-The module allows the use of 1024 bits RSA keys for legacy purposes including signature generation, which is disallowed to be used in FIPS Approved mode as per NIST SP 800-131A.
-Therefore, the cryptographic operations with the non-approved key sizes will result in the module operating in non-Approved mode implicitly.
+The module allows the use of 1024 bit RSA keys for legacy purposes including signature generation, which is disallowed in FIPS Approved mode as per NIST SP 800-131A.
+Therefore, the cryptographic operations with the non-approved key sizes will result in the module operating in Non-Approved mode implicitly.

-The elliptic curves utilized shall be the validated NIST-recommended curves and shall provide a minimum of 112 bits of encryption strength
+The elliptic curves utilized shall be the validated NIST-recommended curves and shall provide a minimum of 112 bits of encryption strength.

 Non-approved cryptographic algorithms shall not share the same key or CSP as an approved algorithm.
-As such approved algorithms shall not use the keys generated by the module's non-Approved key generation methods or the converse.
+As such approved algorithms shall not use the keys generated by the module's Non-Approved key generation methods or the converse.